wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

-There are three more updates needed to finish the header (desktop and mobile):
+Now that the footer is finished, let's have one last look at the header.
+There are three updates needed to finish the header (for desktop and mobile sizes):

 1. Add primary links.
 1. Add a new CTA button.
-1. Add links and search box.
+1. Add links and a search box.

 <br>

-For the primary menu links, please append the following CSS to the `style` tag.
+For the primary menu links, please see the updates below.

 > Lines `4` to `11` below are for needed for edge padding when the browser nears the maximum content width size, which has nothing to do with the primary menu links.
 I just noticed this issue once the `wire` class was removed, so we might as well handle it now.
 {.is-info}